syncfusion-content/windowsforms-docs/WindowsForms/QTP/Getting-Started.md

-    N> The low-level recording is the default recording, which is done by QTP when the steps mentioned in the Configuring Essential QuickTest Professional section are not followed.
+    N> The low-level recording is the default recording, done by QTP when the steps mentioned in the Configuring Essential QuickTest Professional section are not followed.
 The recording can be stopped by clicking the Stop button in the toolbar.